Justin Bieber Didn’t Pee His Sweatpants & He’s Not Bothered If You Think He Did

 The “Sorry” singer also tweeted a photo he’d posted on his Instagram account hours earlier.

-The humorous snap featured a still of Adam Sandler with a wet patch around his crotch area, taken from the movie, Billy Madison).
+The humorous snap featured a still of Adam Sandler with a wet patch around his crotch area, taken from the movie, Billy Madison.
 Alongside it, Justin posted a real life paparazzi-obtained shot of himself walking out and about drinking a juice while sporting a wet patch on his sweatpants in the same place.

 The pop icon jokingly captioned the image, “You ain’t cool unless you pee your pants.”